IntegratedSalad/LocalChat/design.md

 Main question: when is it established?
 I send someone a message - TCP socket is created.
 When the TCP connection is to be made - DNS resolution is made.
+Remember to disallow to interact with service registered on the same machine.
+How to announce that client disconnects?
+This should be a multicast/broadcast message so that BVApps can update their UI.

+# Resolution
 What exactly does 'Resolve' in mDNS mean:
 **Resolve a service name discovered via DNSServiceBrowse() to a target host name, port number, and txt record.**